JuliaGeometry/VoronoiCells.jl/README.md

 **Note**:
 For technical reasons `VoronoiDelaunay` includes the corner points of its allowed region in the set of generators.
-This creates unexpected edges in the Voronoi tesselation and the neighboring cells are *not* correct.
+This creates unexpected edges in the Voronoi tessellation and the neighboring cells are *not* correct.
 To deal with these corner points, `C` contains the key -1 which holds the vertices of all corner cells.

 A couple of functions are available for computing areas: